-A multi-passionate entrepreneur, certified nutritionist, vegan chef & reiki master, Serena Poon is a force to be reckon with and so is her website that’s packed with plenty of goodies on wellness and beyond.
+A multi-passionate entrepreneur, certified nutritionist, vegan chef & reiki master, Serena Poon is a force to be reckoned with and so is her website that’s packed with plenty of goodies on wellness and beyond.

 Serena also regularly hosts IG live events & Clubhouse rooms where she shares useful insights and tips relating to health & wellness.
 If you’re on the app, be sure to follow her clubs Serena Loves & Culinary Alchemy – they certainly won’t disappoint!

 I’m a huge proponent of sleep and I ‘guard’ my sleep like my life depends on it – because I truly believe that it does.
-I experienced first hand just how detrimental sustained sleep deprivation can be.
+I experienced firsthand just how detrimental sustained sleep deprivation can be.

-This site is an homage to sleep and covers everything from the benefits of a restful slumber, tips & tricks to better sleep, and pretty much everything related to the topic of snoozing.
+This site is an homage to sleep and covers everything from the benefits of restful slumber, tips & tricks to better sleep, and pretty much everything related to the topic of snoozing.

-Here, you’ll not only find written content (articles, resources, etc.), you also have access to their podcasts done by sleep aficionados (most of whom are medical/certified professionals) from around the globe.
+Here, you’ll not only find written content (articles, resources, etc.), but you also have access to their podcasts done by sleep aficionados (most of whom are medical/certified professionals) from around the globe.

-There’s a LOT of yoga teachers/influencers out there, and there are plenty of reasons why Yoga with Adriene is at the top of the heap!
+There are a LOT of yoga teachers/influencers out there, and there are plenty of reasons why Yoga with Adriene is at the top of the heap!

 For starters, the founder, Adrien Mishler, has a personality that shines through each of her yoga tutorials.
-She’s warm, patient, and an all around great yoga teacher.
+She’s warm, patient, and an all-around great yoga teacher.